 Inspired by her training with Bwiti Masters since 2007, Sophie coaches companies and individuals to become the best version of themselves.

-Sophie is currently travelling across the world gathering twelve Masters from different Wisdom Traditions who will meet together for the first time in history at the United Nations in New York City in late 2017.
+Sophie traveled across the world gathering twelve Masters from different Wisdom Traditions who met together for the first time in history at the United Nations in New York City in November 2017.

 Peter graduated from Eton College and holds a BA in American Studies and Film Studies from Yale University.
 He holds an Executive MBA from Pepperdine University.
 He also trained at the Three Doors Teaching Academy of Lama Tenzin Wangyal Rinpoche and is a founding member of the Yale Alliance of International Alumni.